-Professional services may be provided by the staff as long as the service is performed only in a professional business location, not including any home.
+Professional services may be provided by the staff if the service is performed only in a professional business location, not including any home.
 Please refer to the Student/Employee Professional Relationships form in the back of the Student Handbook for additional information.